Isomorphism between Hopf algebras for multiple zeta values: Introduction

-Further understanding of MZVs motivates on finding deeper algebraic structures of the MZV quasi-shuffle algebra $(\calhd,*)$ and MZV shuffle algebra $(\calhd,\shap)$, including their possible Hopf algebra structures.
+Studies of MZVs motivated the exploration of further structures on the MZV quasi-shuffle algebra $(\calhd,\ast)$ and shuffle algebra $(\calhd,\shapb)$, including their possible Hopf algebra structures.

-Since $(\calhd, \ast)$ is the quasi-shuffle algebra\mcite{H2} on the alphabet $\{y_1, y_2, \cdots \}$ with the deconcatenation coproduct $\Delta_{\rm dec}$, there is a natural Hopf algebra $(\calhd, \ast, \Delta _{\rm dec})$.
-Its action on the MZV shuffle algebra has been used to obtain large classes of algebraic relations of MZVs~\mcite{HO,Oh}.
+With the deconcatenation coproduct, $(\calhd,\ast)$ becomes a Hopf algebra, as a special case of the general quasi-shuffle Hopf algebra\,\mcite{H2,NR}.
+The action of this Hopf algebra on the MZV shuffle algebra has been used to obtain classes of algebraic relations of MZVs~\mcite{HO,Oh}.
 Hopf algebras have played a critical role in the study of motivic MZVs~\mcite{Brown,GF,Rac}.
-Such Hopf algebra structures also allow the Connes-Kreimer approach to renormalization in quantum field theory\,\mcite{CK} to be applied to studying the multiple zeta series at divergent arguments~\mcite{EMS,GZ2,MP2}.
+Such Hopf algebra structures also allow the Connes-Kreimer approach to renormalization in quantum field theory\,\mcite{CK} to be applied to studying the multiple zeta series at divergent arguments~\mcite{GZ1,MP2}.
+In a recent study~\mcite{GHXZ1}, a Hopf algebra structure $(\calhd,\shapb,\Deltaa)$ was obtained on the MZV shuffle algebra $(\calhd,\shapb)$ (see Theorem\,\mref{pp:unique}).

-Recently, a differential Hopf algebra structure was obtained on the shuffle Hopf algebra $(\calhd,shap)$ from MZVs~\mcite{GHXZ1}.
-A natural question is, are the Hopf algebras $(\calhd, \ast, \Delta _{\rm dec})$ and $(\calhd, \ast, \Delta _{\rm dec})$ isomorphic?
-If so, what can we say about the set of isomorphisms between the Hopf algebras?
-These questions will be addressed in this paper.